Press enter or spacebar to select a desired language.

 What if I have a disability?

-• Southeastern University’s faculty and staff are committed to ensuring that you have a great experience in the Doctor of Education program.
-Once accepted into the program, contact the Office of Academic Success (OAS) to document a diagnosed condition and the accommodations required.
-You will need to email each professor as you progress through the program to inform him or her of your accommodations that have been approved by OAS.
-More information can be obtained by calling OAS at 863.667.5041.
+• Southeastern University’s faculty and staff are committed to ensuring you have a great experience in the Doctor of Education programs.
+Once accepted into the program, contact the Office of Academic & Auxiliary Services (ADA) to document a diagnosed condition and the accommodations required.
+The ADA office will send your accommodations to your professors each term.
+More information can be obtained by calling ADA at 863.667.5200.

 ?
 Intensive Weeks